 If you are new to ITAA, you may be wondering whether you are an internet and technology addict.
 The following questions may help you identify whether you experience any of the patterns and symptoms common to internet and technology addiction:

-Internet and Technology Addiction Questions
+Internet Addiction Questionnaire:

-In addition to the behaviors listed in these questions, many members struggle with video games, news, pornography, and other behaviors.
+Many members also struggle with news, pornography, research, shopping, dating apps, and other behaviors.
 If you find yourself repeatedly in painful or self-destructive patterns involving the usage of media, screens, or other devices, then ITAA may be able to help you find freedom and relief from what you are experiencing.
 Newcomers are encouraged to attend 6 meetings within a short period of time to determine whether this program is right for them.
 Our meetings are based on non-judgmental, compassionate listening, and meetings have opportunities for newcomers to ask questions.

 Internet and technology addiction is a condition that can affect both adults and children, sometimes at a young age and sometimes later in life.
 Like other addictions, it does not discriminate based on age, educational level, race or ethnicity.
 By damaging our potential, sense of self, and quality of life, our addiction can impair our lives; and by contributing to depression, suicidal tendencies, and other mental health issues, our addiction can be life-threatening.
 If you feel you may be an addict, we encourage you to seek help and draw on the resources and experience of our fellowship.